Sudipta-Sen/SystemDesignMasterClass/StorageEngines-II/Session1.md

     - **Dictionary stored in one file** (1TB size, 170,000 words, no repetitive entries).
     - **Portability:** The dictionary should be contained within a single file, making it easy to move.
     - **Weekly Updates:** Every week, a changelog containing new words, updates, or deletions will be applied.
+    - **No dupliate entry:** The dictionary must ensure that no duplicate entries exist for any key.
+Each key should be unique.

     - **Efficient Search and Update Operations:** The design should support quick lookup of words and allow updates without significant overhead.
     - Every week, the dictionary will be updated with a change log that may include: